francis2/api/csharp/services-api/docs/OrdersApi.md

-Finds multiple entities of Command type by its ids
+Retrieves multiple entities of Command type by its ids

 ### Example
 ```csharp